 Redwoods Photo Workshop

 Venture into the land of towering giants on our Redwoods Photo Workshop!
-Dates are timed for best chances for fog and rhododendron blooms.
+Dates are timed for best chances for fog, rhododendron blooms, and wildflowers!
 When we're not in the forest, we'll be photographing the coastline, lighthouses, and wildflower filled meadows.
 You'll capture intimate forest scenes along with grand vistas.
 Post-processing and image critique sessions will help make the most of your images.
 Come experience the magic of the redwood forests!

 Want more?
-Extend your trip with our Central Oregon Coast or Southern Oregon Coast Workshops!
+Experience the rugged Oregon Coast with our Central Oregon Coast or Southern Oregon Coast Workshops!

 Tuition